Guangzhou City Guide

 Nearby cities and attractions

-Just a short hop away on the Guangfo Metro, Foshan is the spiritual home of Cantonese opera and martial arts.
-Explore the historic Ancestral Temple and the ancient Nanfeng Kiln to glimpse the region's deep artisanal roots, reachable in about 45 minutes.
+Just a short hop on the intercity metro, Foshan is the spiritual home of Cantonese culture and martial arts.
+Explore the ancient Ancestral Temple and discover the city's rich history of porcelain and traditional crafts in about 45 minutes.

 📍